myungjoon/SGCNN/README.md

 ## Data Format

-You need to write 'data.txt' file for the dataset.
-Our 'sgcnn.py' file will read 'data.txt' file, and input graphs and output values (binding energy) are extracted.
+You need to write data.txt file for the dataset.
+Our [sgcnn.py](https://github.com/myungjoon/SGCNN/blob/master/sgcnn.py) file will read 'data.txt' file, and input graphs and output values (binding energies) are extracted.

 'data.txt' file has following format.